Homotopical recognition of diagram categories: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to John Harper and to the Ohio State University for hosting us in 2024, when this paper was conceived.
 We also thank Emmanuel Dror Farjoun and Bill Dwyer for helpful conversations.
+We thank Lennart Meier, Thomas Blom, Simon Henry, Omar Camarena, and Greg Arone for catching a mistake in an earlier version of this paper, and for directing our attention to related work.